devicons/devicon/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 ## Notes

-*List anything note-worthy here (potential issues, this needs to merged to `master` before working, etc....).*
+*List anything note-worthy here (potential issues, this needs to be merged to `master` before working, etc....).*
 *Don't forget to link any issues that this PR will solved.*